temporalio/features/features/serialization_context/local_activity_payloads/README.md

 Not implemented for TypeScript: the SDK has no local activities.

-## Known Go SDK gap

-This feature currently fails on the Go SDK. `WithLocalActivityTask` builds the local activity environment from the worker's plain data converter instead of `ExecuteLocalActivityParams.DataConverter`, so the result is encoded without any context, while `ExecuteLocalActivity` leaves the future on the workflow context, so the same payload is decoded as workflow scoped.
-Any context aware converter therefore breaks local activities.
+Not implemented for Go: the SDK built the local activity environment from the worker's plain data converter, so the result was encoded without any context and then decoded as workflow scoped. temporalio/sdk-go#2562 fixes this.
+Add `feature.go` back, together with its entry in `features/features.go`, once that fix is in a release.